Search

 Teaching outdoors is nothing new.
 As a species, humans have evolved to learn outdoors.
 For thousands of years, we have actively learned from experience alongside our elders.
 It is only recently in our evolutionary path that we have asked children to learn under florescent lighting, within four walls.

-Teaching Outside Transforms Students
+Teaching Outside Transforms a Child’s Experience of School

 Taking your class outdoors is not an act of rebellion, or even edgy pedagogy, it is simply good practice.